McInkay/dotfiles/bin/README.md

 ## functions

 Just some bash functions that I find handy and use in multiple places.

-#### cd

-Overrides cd and sends all output to /dev/null.
-Handy for bash scripts so we don't get the output when we cd.

-#### run_function

-Runs a function and sends all output to /dev/null.
-USeful if you are spawning off a lot of processes in a script

 ## git-check